Edwards2718/Ergonomic-Dual-Foot-Controller/README.md

 As for software, it's a simple two button controller so choose any option you like: QMK/Arduino/Etc. You can even use the microcontroller and code from the [Adafuit build guide](https://learn.adafruit.com/three-button-foot-switch/overview) (though that one is USB-C, not Micro-USB).
 I used QMK.

+The image shows how I lay my toes on the controller.
+I had socks on but I think it's easier to operate it without them.

 I’ve used this controller for FPS games for sliding and jumping and it works great.
 I hope it’ll help someone else not just for gaming but for people with hand disabilities who can use it for mouse left click and right click.

 ## Parts List